 Why is Moz On Our Best Pitch Decks List?

 Rand Fishkin has become the Michael Jackson of SEO.
-If you’re in the marketing industry, you’ve likely watched one of his many videos.
-However, he wasn’t born a world-known marketing expert.
-Moz’s pitch deck tells where the business started and how Rand (and his mother) built the company from inception without outside funding.
+He is well-known as a marketing legend now, but he had to build his legendary status over several years.
+Moz’s pitch deck explains where the business started and how Rand built the company from inception without outside funding.

-Moz used its slides to explain how the founders leverage free traffic through inbound marketing to build and expand the business.
-By showcasing its success with these methods, Moz validates its abilities since its software helps clients grow with the same techniques.
+Moz used its slides to explain how the founders leveraged free traffic through inbound marketing to build and expand the business.
+By showcasing its success with these methods, Moz validated its abilities since its software helps clients grow with the same techniques.

 This pitch deck is longer than a standard startup pitch deck.
 However, when the team designed it, Moz had already completed an initial seed funding round and had significant traction.
 Therefore, in later series rounds, additional slides are often necessary to effectively showcase the growth of the business.